Did you want to upgrade Windows Server to Windows Server 2022, and you couldn't because…

-It’s important that we install the right .NET Framework version.
+You must install the correct .NET Framework version for Exchange Server.
 Install it before installing or updating Exchange Server.
 The most asked question is: Which .NET Framework version do I need for Exchange Server?
-Important to know, it’s not only when you install Exchange Server for the first time.
-You also need the right .NET Framework version when you install a Cumulative Update (CU) for Exchange.
+It’s important to know that it’s not only when you install Exchange Server for the first time.
+You also need the correct .NET Framework version when installing a Cumulative Update (CU) for Exchange.

 Table of contents

 Check if you already have .NET Framework installed

 Do you already have .NET Framework installed on the server?
 Then, verify which .NET Framework version you have installed.
 Have a look at the article check which .NET Framework versions are installed.

 Which .NET Framework for Exchange Server

 Find the correct .NET Framework version on the Exchange Server supportability matrix.
 At the moment of writing, Microsoft released the following .NET Framework versions.
 The latest .NET Framework version is 4.8.